-While mobility has been playing an important role in scientific development and careers for many years, the evolution of the European Research Area (ERA) and the European Area of Higher Education (EHEA) - including adopting the "European Charter for Researchers" and the "Code of Conduct for the Recruitment of Researchers" in 2005 - have together increased the emphasis on researcher mobility (Ackers 2010).
-It is emphasized that "the availability of scientific talent in the EU requires greater mobility of researchers, as well as greater movement between academia and industry" (European Commission 2012a: 39).
-Therefore, actions contributing to women's mobility in the scientific system are highly expected to be taken.
-They should include: wider availability of inter-sector mobility for both early stage and established researchers; gender sensitive advertising of vacancy positions and providing access to researchers' industry relevant expertise online; putting in place adequate evaluation criteria, and a fair and transparent career evaluation process; as well as gender aware, trained evaluators and researchers from both sectors in the evaluation committees (European Commission 2012a).
-Additionally, it is argued that the facilitation of mobility also requires assessing "the concept itself and the benefits of targeting forms of mobility that do not require the upheaval associated with longer term residential moves and employment changes" (Ackers 2010: n.p.)
+Since it is believed that "the availability of scientific talent in the EU requires greater mobility of researchers, as well as greater movement between academia and industry" (Structural change 2012: 39), actions contributing to women's mobility in the scientific system are expected to be taken.
+They could include: wider availability of inter-sector mobility for both early stage and established researchers; gender sensitive advertising of vacancy positions and providing access to researchers' industry relevant expertise online; putting in place adequate evaluation criteria, and a fair and transparent career evaluation process; as well as gender aware, trained evaluators and researchers from both sectors in the evaluation committees.